-Tofranil is a prescription drug approved by the Food and Drug Administration (FDA) to treat depression.
+Tofranil is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat depression.
 Tofranil may help manage neuropathic pain.
-Tofranil is also known by its drug name, Imipramine.
+Tofranil is also known by its drug name, imipramine.

 Tofranil is a tricyclic antidepressant.
 Tofranil is believed to work by changing the balance of neurotransmitters in the brain.